RobTillaart/PCR/README.md

 #### Should

-- optimize code
 - investigate the blocking version
-  - void keepTempTime(temp, time, gettemp());
+  - void keepTempTime(temp, time, getTemperature());
+- make the 10 milliseconds control pulses configurable (e.g. 10..100 ms)
+- investigate continuous heating (unsafe mode)versus the current pulsed heating(safe mode).

+#### Could

 - add examples

-#### Could
+- optimize code
+  - have an array of times and temperatures to go through.
+- stir pin, to control the stirring of the PCR device.
 - add unit tests
-- have an array of times and temperatures to go through?

 #### Wont
+- add callback function when ready (user can check state)

 ## Support